We all love an inspirational meme, but that doesn’t mean it’s good advice.

 Perfectionism is a scarcity mindset.

-You take months, maybe even years, to plan and research and strategize for the perfect idea, in the perfect setting at the perfect moment.
+You take months, maybe even years, to plan and research and strategize for the perfect idea in the ideal setting at the perfect moment.

 But you never hit publish.
 You never move forward.
 You never engage.
 You never execute.